 As his star has risen, Bad Bunny has also be unafraid of turning a critical eye towards abuses of power happening back home.
 The release of "Solo de Mi" and its accompanying video, which focused on a young woman with bruises and bloody cuts on her face as she lip-synced to his lyrics, arrived just as feminist activists stormed Governor Ricardo Rossello's mansion in San Juan, demanding he declare a state of emergency regarding the 41 women already murdered in 2019 in Puerto Rico—more than half of whom were killed by intimate partners.
 On the third day of the occupation, protesters were reportedly beaten and pepper-sprayed by police.

 "I'm not sure if cockfighting is abuse," he wrote on Instagram.
 "But gender violence against women and the absurd amount of women who are murdered a month IS.
 When are we going to prioritize what really matters?...Less violence, more dirty dancing!
 (Only if she wants to.
 If not, leave her the f--k alone!)."

-Through it all—the Coachella spot, the Grammy nod for Record of the Year, the whopping 12 Billboard Latin Music Award nominations (including one for Artist of the Year)—he's breaking barriers left and right.
+Through it all—the Super Bowl Halftime Show spot, the Grammy win for Best Latin Pop or Urban Album, the Billboard chart breakthrough, even the WrestleMania win—he's breaking barriers left and right.
 And though the way he's done it is downright revolutionary for his genre, he doesn't see it that way.
 At least, not exactly.

 "At the end of the day, these are basic messages," he told Billboard.
 "Ultimately, I'm not doing that much.
 I'm only doing what a human being who feels wants to do—in my way, without stepping out of my flow, while staying in my lane.
 Without, I guess, boring people."